-- Rotate the system feet outward. - Reattach any peripherals and connect the system to an electrical outlet. - 10 Turn on the system and attached peripherals.
+- 7 Place the system upright and on its feet on a flat, stable surface. - 8 Rotate the system feet outward. - 9 Reattach any peripherals, then connect the system to the electrical outlet. - 10 Turn on the system and attached peripherals.